 - salt as required

-slice the onions thinly and take them in a mixing bowl. also add chopped green chilies.
+- slice the onions thinly and take them in a mixing bowl. also, add chopped green chillies.

-if you do not have green chilies, then add red chili powder. you can also add chopped coriander leaves, if you want.
+- if you do not have green chillies, then add red chilli powder. you can also add chopped coriander leaves if you want.

 - add the spices - carom seeds, turmeric powder, asafoetida and salt.

-mix everything well. cover and keep the onion, chilies and spice mixture aside for 15 to 20 minutes.
+- mix everything well. cover and keep the onion, chillies and spice mixture aside for 15 to 20 minutes.

 - the onions would release water and then you can add water as required in the batter.

-- add required amount of water to make medium thick batter.
+- add the required amount of water to make medium-thick batter.